robert/robert.github.com/_posts/2018-11-07-https-something-something.md

 One purpose of the PKI system is to make incompetence as unprofitable as possible for CAs.
 The more visibility the rest of the world has into the actions of a CA, the more effort the CA is forced to spend on making sure that all of these actions are correct.

 In addition, domain owners are highly incentivized to help CAs in their quest to avoid certificate mis-issuance.
-For a domain owner, the consequences of a mis-issued certificate are somewhere between hours of tedious hassle and company-destroying data breach.
+For a domain owner, the consequences of a mis-issued certificate are somewhere between many hours of tedious hassle and a hideous data breach.
 Domain owners can therefore help CAs by setting a Certificate Authority Authorization (CAA) DNS record.

 A domain's CAA record lists the CAs that are allowed to issue certificates for the domain.
 If a CA is asked to generate a certificate for a domain, it should first check that domain's CAA record.
 If the CA does not see itself in that record, it should assume that the customer is up to no good and decline to issue them a certificate.
 Once again, there is no way of verifying that a CA actually checks the CAA record or that they abide by it, but it is nonetheless a smart and simple way to reduce the attack surface and number of opportunities for unintended foolishness.

 <img src="/images/https-caa.png" />

-## CONCLUSION
+## In conclusion

-BLAH BLAH BLAH BLAH BLAH END
+Alice and Bob live in the world of the HTTPS introduction.
+Alice has a TLS certificate issued by a reputable Certificate Authority.
+So does Bob.
+Alice keeps her private key safe.
+Bob does too.
+Alice and Bob use their certificates to verify each other's identities and encrypt their communication.
+Despite the best efforts of Eve and all of the other attackers that live in Alice and Bob's world, the mathematics of TLS keeps their communication safe.

+The real world is much messier.
+Sometimes Certificate Authorities screw up.
+Sometimes private keys get compromised.
+And sometimes even the systems that are meant to alert people to these problems are interfered with.
+The world of the HTTP introduction doesn't have these problems, but the real world is plagued by them.

+TLS promises the inhabitants of any world extremely strong security guarantees.
+But this security would remain purely theoretical if it weren't for strong Public Key Infrastructure.
+TLS provides security on an insecure network.
+PKI provides security on an insecure world.